tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/常规集成（无 UI 库）/群组相关/群组管理（iOS）_intl_en.md

 A group member calls [inviteUserToGroup](https://im.sdk.qcloud.com/doc/en/categoryV2TIMManager_07Group_08.html#af9d9a04bf3fe5a38346af842f7335f39) to invite a user to group, then all group members (including the inviter) receive the [onMemberInvited](https://im.sdk.qcloud.com/doc/en/protocolV2TIMGroupListener-p.html#a6664f9b1955f58f6445774f0247de5ed) callback.

 #### Scenario 3: users join the group after requests are approved
-Social networking groups (Public) are similar to the interest groups and tribes in QQ.
+Public groups (Public) are similar to the interest groups and tribes in QQ.
 Any user can request to join the group, but will not become a member of the group until the request is approved by the group owner or admin.
-While approval is required by default, the group owner or admin can call the [setGroupInfo](https://im.sdk.qcloud.com/doc/en/categoryV2TIMManager_07Group_08.html#a13b25d1f491e18ab0ba953ffc2ca9e82) API to set the group joining option (`V2TIMGroupAddOpt`) to "forbid anyone to join" which is tighter, or to "disable the approval process", which is more flexible.
+While approval is required by default, the group owner or admin can call the [setGroupInfo](https://im.sdk.qcloud.com/doc/en/categoryV2TIMManager_07Group_08.html#a13b25d1f491e18ab0ba953ffc2ca9e82) API to set the group joining option (`V2TIMGroupAddOpt`) to **forbid anyone to join** which is tighter, or to **disable the approval process**, which is more flexible.
 - V2TIM_GROUP_ADD_FORBID: forbid anyone to join the group
 - V2TIM_GROUP_ADD_AUTH: (default) group owner or admin approval is required for group joining.
 - V2TIM_GROUP_ADD_ANY: disable the approval process to allow any user to join the group.